 Consequently, technology-enabled innovations in the insurance industry, or “InsurTechs,” have emerged to offer simpler products and streamlined customer experience, catering to a growing generational shift toward millennials.
 While the InsurTech industry is still in its infancy, the sector is gaining momentum and garnering increased attention from venture capitalists (VC’s), as well as established insurers.
-The Innovation and Technology (EX) Task Force was established early this year to help insurance regulators stay informed on key developments, including new products and services from startup companies, as well as established insurance industry players.
+The NAIC Innovation and Technology (EX) Task Force was established in March 2017 to help insurance regulators stay informed on key developments, including new products and services from startup companies, as well as established insurance industry players.
 This marks an important step in state insurance regulatory efforts to increase engagement in new and innovative technologies.

 The term “InsurTech” can be described as the innovative use of technology in insurance.
 InsurTech is a subset of “FinTech,” or financial technology.
 FinTech has transformed the banking world (e.g., Square, one of the most recognized FinTechs, offers mobile payments with innovative smartphone card swiper technology) and now InsurTech is beginning to alter the business models and competitive landscape of the insurance industry.